Early Bulldog History

 Today’s modern American Bulldog ranges in size from medium to large and continues to exhibit the assertive personality traits and powerful upper body strength that characterized the earliest bulldogs.
 In fact, these traits have made the American bulldog the number one choice for trained protection dogs in homes and businesses today.

-Bulldogs as a breed are strong willed, but also quite amenable to the type of obedience and socialization training that can turn them into productive canine citizens and pack members.
-The hallmarks of a bulldog that comes from authentic breeding lines and high quality, appropriate training include native intelligence, mental and emotional stability, determination, courage, high pain tolerance, natural assertiveness and leadership skills, calm self-possession during conflict and an innate protection dog instinct.
+Bulldogs as a breed are strong-willed, but also quite amenable to the type of obedience and socialization training that can turn them into productive canine citizens and pack members.
+The hallmarks of a bulldog that comes from authentic breeding lines and high quality, appropriate training include native intelligence, mental and emotional stability, determination, courage, high pain tolerance, natural assertiveness and leadership skills, calm self-possession during the conflict, and an innate protection dog instinct.

 Responsible Bulldog Ownership

-However, with early introduction to training and socialization lessons that is ongoing into adulthood, the American bulldog becomes a protection dog that simply will not quit.
-The well trained bulldog’s strength, smarts, stamina, speed and bravery will forever be at the service of their master.
+However, with an early introduction to training and socialization lessons that are ongoing into adulthood, the American bulldog becomes a protection dog that simply will not quit.
+The well-trained bulldog’s strength, smarts, stamina, speed, and bravery will forever be at the service of their master.
 As trained personal protection dogs, American bulldogs will literally fight to the death to protect those that they are charged to protect and serve.